poweradmin/certbot-dns-poweradmin/README.md

 The `api_version` is optional and defaults to `v2`.
 Set it to `v1` if your PowerAdmin installation uses the older API.

-2. Secure the credentials file:
+2. Secure the credential file:

 ```
 chmod 600 /etc/letsencrypt/poweradmin.ini